petergns/awsCatalog/README.md

 ![Putty-Gen in Windows](https://github.com/petergns/linux_server_catalog/blob/master/temp/PuTTY_Gen.PNG?raw=trueG)

+2. You will want to save it where you can find it i.e. such as the /.ssh folder or /documents.

-2. Convert the key for use on Mac/Windows:
+3. Convert the key for use on Mac/Windows:

 ![Putty-Gen Convert Key](https://github.com/petergns/linux_server_catalog/blob/master/temp/PuTTY-convert.PNG?raw=true)

-3. You will want to save it where you can find it i.e. such as the /.ssh folder or /documents.
+5. You will want to save it where you can find it i.e. such as the /.ssh folder or /documents.

 **SSH Note:** You can generate new keys, but it is best keeping track of them.
 Once you have created your SSH Key Pair, you can select and copy to a text editor such as sublime text or notepad++ for later use.
 Lighsail instances through the browser have a paste window, that you can paste from.

 Add SSH Key Pairs
 ------

+**OpenSSH key Note:** If you are using Putty, you want to open Puttygen, and load the .ppk file, which holds your key.
+Then you want to copy this for pasting into the instance at step 3.

 1. Login in as root with: `sudo su`
 2. go to the ssh directory in the grader directory: